samhanna84/samhanna/README.md

 sudo ./install_portainer.sh

-### Navigate to the folder for the service you want to install.
+### If you want to use docker compose, navigate to the folder for the service you want to install.
 <table><tr><td>cd foldername/</td></tr></table>

 ###  Then type command below to install it